 Chicago Lawyer highlighted Litigation and Sports & Entertainment Partner Steven J. Thompson's representation of mixed martial artists in the article "Lawyers enter the MMA world" in the magazine's December issue.
 Steve serves as lawyer for Team Quest Management, Team Quest Fight Club, and MMA fighter Matt Lindland.

-To read the article in its original form, please see below or click the Related Files link.
+To read the article in its original form, please see below or click the Related File.

 Like a ringmaster minutes before the circus begins, the announcer dramatically proclaims to the sold-out crowd of over 15,000: “We are live.”

 The crowd ignores their plastic cups of overpriced beer, and their chips with congealed nacho cheese as their cheers get louder.

 Everything they’ve seen up to this point now seems like practice—the warm-up bands to the headliners.
 And while their cheering may rival a rock concert, they’re not seeing the Rolling Stones.
 In fact, the event they’re seeing earned $2.85 million in gate sales—the highest gate amount in Allstate Arena history.

 Beyond this crowd are the many Pay-Per-View watchers who’ve just tuned in to the event from their homes and bars.